-Deputies spoke out against hate speech: "We are in a very damaged democracy."
+Members of Parliament spoke out against hate speech: "We are in a very damaged democracy."

 BUENOS AIRES, Argentina.
-The Chamber of Deputies' Committee on Women and Diversity convened representatives from various sectors to discuss the growing violence against women and diverse groups in politics and journalism.
+The Women and Diversity Commission of the Chamber of Deputies convened representatives from various sectors to discuss the growing violence against women and diverse groups in political and journalistic spheres.

 In defense of democratic debate